-The site is currently zoned as R3 and falls in a Schedule A area (which permits 250 persons per acre (since the site sits in a Schedule A area).
-Height on this site is controlled by Angle Control provisions of the LUB for R3 zoned land.
-The as-of-right conditions will allow a building of unlimited height due to the 80 degree angle controls.
+At the point when this Heritage Development Agreement process was initiated, the site was zoned as R3 and fell in a Schedule A area under the then presiding Land-Use Bylaw.
+This is the LUB that is referenced for any As-Of Right calculations for the purposes of this letter.
+The LUB at the time permitted 250 persons per acre as the site sat in a Schedule A area.
+Height on this site was controlled by Angle Control provisions of the LUB for R3 zoned land.
+The as-of-right conditions allowed for a building of unlimited height due to the 80 degree angle controls.
+(Please see diagrams on page 3)